War crimes in the Syrian civil war: Ba'athist Syrian Armed Forces and allied forces

 Human Rights Watch accused the government and Shabiha of using civilians as human shields when they advanced on opposition-held areas.
 A UN report confirmed this, saying soldiers had used children as young as eight, detaining and killing children afterwards.
 The UN added the Syrian Government as one of the worst offenders on its annual "list of shame".
 In May 2012, Al Arabiya aired leaked footage of a man being tortured in a government detention centre in Kafranbel.

 In response to these violations, the UN Human Rights Council passed a condemnatory resolution.
 It also demanded that Syria cooperate with a UN investigation into the abuses, release all political prisoners, and allow independent monitors to visit detention facilities.

 The charity Save the Children conducted interviews in refugee camps with Syrian civilians who had fled the fighting, and released a report in September 2012 containing many accounts of detention, torture and summary execution, as well as other incidents such as the use of civilians as human shields, allegedly including tying children onto advancing tanks so that rebel forces would not fire upon them.

 As of recently, the Syrian Army and several pro-Assad Shia Militias desecrated the grave of Umar Ibn Abdulaziz in Idlib.
 The attack took place on 29 May 2020.

+In November 2023, France issued international arrest warrants for Bashar al-Assad, his brother Maher and two Syrian Arab Armed Forces generals Ghassam Abbas and Bassam al-Hassan, charging them with "complicity in crimes against humanity and complicity in war crimes" over their roles in perpetrating the Ghouta chemical attacks.